Put Up Your Dupes. OPI Spotted vs. Fing'rs Get Spotted

 Hi Everyone.
 I'm currently on vacation, camping with my family deep in the Northern wilderness.
 But I still wanted to share a post with all of you.
 Today's post is one that's long overdue.
 Today I'll be comparing the Fing'rs Get Spotted top coat and OPI's Spotted.
 You can find my original post about Get Spotted here.

 So this won't be the in-depth comparison that I originally wanted it to be because I'm a little pressed for time right now.
 I still have a ton of packing to do, and I've got 6 volleyball games to play tonight.
 Nothing like waiting till the last minute right?

-In my picture I've shown both top coat applied the way they are supposed to be appplie, and also with my little top coat trick.
+In my picture, I've shown both topcoat applied the way they are supposed to be applied, and also with my little top coat trick.

 Now for my little top coat trick.
 When I originally tried the Fing'rs Get Spotted I oopsed and applied a layer of quick dry top coat to my base color before the Get Spotted.
 And I got amazing results.
 I decided to see if I could get the same results with OPI.
 On my pointer and middle fingers I tried out this trick again and would you look at that!
 I got the desired "spotted" effect.